terrayuku/fundafrika/README.md

 Please notify once changes are done so that we can schedule a test and deployment

+Deploying a cloud function

+`firebase deploy --only functions`

+Deploying to the site

+`firebase deploy --only hosting:fundafrika`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.